AUSTRIA

 Commentary:

-This revised NAP builds upon and reiterates commitments outlined in the previous plan.
-Austria remains committed to implementing UN Resolution 1325 domestically, as well as in humanitarian, peacekeeping, diplomatic and development activities.
+The 2012 NAP builds upon and reiterates commitments outlined in the previous plan, in which Austria remains committed to implementing UN Resolution 1325 domestically, as well as in humanitarian, peacekeeping, diplomatic and development activities.
 It also aims to strengthen inter-ministerial co-operation on Women, Peace and Security.

 No budget is specified for implementation of the NAP, which states “Financing of the activities resulting from implementation of the Action Plan will be ensured by the responsible ministries within the funds available in their respective budgets.” (p 4)